usnistgov/800-63-FAQ/faq-v1.md

 <a href="#q-b4">Q-B4: What is verifier impersonation resistance?</a>
 <a href="#q-b5">Q-B5: Is password expiration no longer recommended?</a>
 <a href="#q-b6">Q-B6: Are password composition rules no longer recommended?</a>
+<a href="#q-b7">Q-B7: Is use of knowledge-based authentication permitted?

 *Federation and Assertions*
 <a href="#q-c1">Q-C1: What is an attribute reference and an attribute value, and why are these terms used?</a>